 About 35.1% of the students attending Appalachian Bible College come from within West Virginia.
 This puts Appalachian Bible College's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #555.

 International Student Diversity at Appalachian Bible College

-There is a relatively small community of about 1 international students at Appalachian Bible College representing 2 countries.
-For all the details, go to the Appalachian Bible College International Student Page.
+There is a medium sized community of about 10 international students at Appalachian Bible College representing at least 3 countries.
+Check out the Appalachian Bible College International Student Page for more information.

 Questions About Diversity